wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-extortion-based-threats/includes/types-attack.md

 - Smurf Attack.
 - SYN Flood.

 In essence, they all work by flooding a company with spurious requests to the network until the service is overwhelmed.
 A ransom would then be demanded to enable the company to use its systems.
-Sometimes, just preventing a company from carrying out its legitimate work can be enough of a reward.
+Sometimes, just preventing a company from carrying out its legitimate work is enough of a reward for the cybercriminal.

 Symptoms of a ransom DDoS attack are likely to be: